 Before appearing from nowhere with your ready-made mobile app and marketing it to potential users, you can play the field a little and get to know the audience.
 And then, they might be excited about the launch of your app.

 Ideally, you should come up with mobile app marketing ideas and learn how to promote an app before launching yours, and probably even before developing it.
 The idea that you can create something without testing it and end up with a product that you enjoy, doesn’t necessarily warranty that your target audience will.
 Making sure that your product satisfies the needs of its potential users is, basically, the most important thing.
 And that’s why having a digital marketing strategy for your mobile app beforehand is crucial.
-Now let’s get into the actual mobile app marketing activities that come before having your brand new app all shiny and ready to use.
+Now let’s get into the actual mobile app marketing activities that come before mobile app development services.

 Who Are Your Users?
 Where Are They?

 It’s a human survival skill, being aware of your surroundings.
 Take that into consideration when thinking about your mobile app, its target audience, competitors and the market.
 Make sure you understand not only who your potential users are, but also what they like, where they hang out (Facebook, Instagram, Twitter, YouTube, LinkedIn).
 This will help you when you’re learning how to promote a new mobile app.
 So gather some demographic and psychographic data about your target audience, do market segmentation, and try to visualize it – this always helps.

 Another important step is researching your competitors: what do they do, who do they target, what marketing tactics do they use?
 As they say, you don’t need to reinvent the wheel.
 You can use the experience of your competitors to track the expected behavior of your potential users towards your mobile app and avoid making the same mistakes.

 With all of that information, you’ll know how to best position your mobile app in this competitive world.